arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 - **Commit regularly** Even if you are only making very small changes, don't forget to commit at regular intervals, like before you switch tasks or end your work day.

 <div class="care">
 These are our recommendations for how often to commit, but that doesn't mean we are always good at following them.
-We all do the best we can, and sometimes I find myself committing every few minutes, giving each the commit message `"update file.txt"`.
+We all do the best we can, and sometimes we still end up committing every few minutes, giving each the commit message `"update file.txt"`.
 It's not ideal, but it gets the changes recorded even if it will be harder to see what was done later.
 </div>